Device Independent Quantum Key Distribution with realistic single-photon source implementations: Experimental setup

 The heralding signal at the CHS creates an entangled state in polarization by performing a Bell state measurement \cite{BSM}.
 The entangled state is proportional to

-where $\ket{\pm} = \frac{1}{\sqrt{2}}\left(\ket{H}\pm\ket{V} \right)$, with $\ket{H}$ and $\ket{V}$ the states with horizontal and vertical polarization respectively and $t$ is the transmittance of the beam splitter at the CHS.
+where $\ket{\pm} = \frac{1}{\sqrt{2}}\left(\ket{H}\pm\ket{V} \right)$, with $\ket{H}$ and $\ket{V}$ the states with horizontal and vertical polarization, respectively, and $t$ is the transmittance of the beam splitter at the CHS.
 Note that by varying $t$, the state shared by Alice and Bob can vary from a Bell state to a non-maximally entangled state arbitrary close to a separable state.
 If $t=0.5$, the state corresponds to the Bell state $\ket{\psi^{-}} = \frac{1}{\sqrt{2}}\left(\ket{HV}-\ket{VH}\right)$ and we recover the set-up and results from Ref.~\cite{eva2021bell}, while if $t=0$ or 1 no entanglement is created.
 Being able to optimize the degree of entanglement in non-maximally entangled states is a very useful feature, as it can reduce the required efficiency for the violation of Bell's inequality \cite{eberhard}.
-Crucially, with the presented scheme the state shared between the two parties does not depend on the channel transmission efficiency $\eta_t$, and therefore it allows for extending the communication distance without compromising the violation of a Bell inequality and hence the security of the protocol.
-The local efficiency $\eta_l$ between the source and measurement at Alice and Bob's stations remains, however, the main challenge since this measurement is not heralded.
+Crucially, with the presented scheme the state shared between the two parties does not depend on the channel transmission efficiency $\eta_t$, and therefore allows for extending the communication distance without compromising the violation of a Bell inequality and, consequently, the security of the protocol.
+The local efficiency $\eta_l$, defined as the total efficiency between the source and the measurement devices (including the detection and source's efficiencies) at Alice and Bob's stations, remains however as the main challenge since this measurement is not heralded.
 Furthermore, due to the different experimental errors (limited indistinguishability, purity and non number-resolving detectors) the state is not a pure state.